fatihkaranfil/fatihkaranfil.github.io/recentwork.md

 ### Cooperate or Compete?
 Insights from Simulating a Global Oil Market with No Residual Supplier

-with Bertrand Rioux, Abdullah AlJarboua, Axel Pierru, Shahd AlRashed, Colin Ward
+with Bertrand Rioux, Abdullah Al Jarboua, Axel Pierru, Shahd Al Rashed, Colin Ward

 ##### Abstract